scottgigawatt/plundarr/README.md

 To bring this booty into DSM 7.2 Container Manager's Project feature, follow these steps, ye sea dogs:

 1. SSH into yer Synology system.
-2. Clone this repository, e.g., to `/volume1/docker/plundarr`.
+2. Recursively clone this repository with submodules, e.g., to `/volume1/docker/plundarr`.
 3. In Container Manager, click **Project** then **Create**.
 4. Provide a title, e.g., **plundarr**.
 5. Set the path to the cloned repository.